The Welcome Pack explains how a new operator can implement the Bitstream xDSL offer and deliver its first end-user lines.

 The conditions for providing Bitstream xDSL services are set out in the Proximus Reference Offer for Bitstream xDSL Access.

-The version 3 of the Bitstream xDSL offer has been approved by BIPT on 16/07/2021 and is published here below.
-Compared to the previous version, the following changes have been integrated in this new version:
+The version 4 of the Proximus Reference Offer has been approved by BIPT on 17/02/2023 and is published here below.

 The Bistream xDSL offer consists of various building blocks to deliver data access to the end-users